jakeatmsft/fsi-ai-agent-hackathon/README.md

 3. The scripts default to keyless access (via `AzureDefaultCredential`), but you can optionally use a key by setting `AZURE_OPENAI_KEY` in `.env`.

-### Using an openai.com instance

-If you have an openai.com instance, you can use that instead of an Azure OpenAI instance.

-1. Create `.env` file by copying `.env.sample`
-2. Change `OPENAI_HOST` to "openai" and fill in the key for for your OpenAI account.
-If you do not have an organization, you can leave that blank.

-    ```shell
-    OPENAI_HOST="openai"
-    OPENAICOM_KEY=""
-    OPENAICOM_ORGANIZATION=""
-    ```

 ## Generating ground truth data

 In order to evaluate new answers, they must be compared to "ground truth" answers: the ideal answer for a particular question.
 See `example_input/qa.jsonl` for an example of the format.